 What further complicates accounts of Chaplin’s movements is that many of these slip-ups have been carried on by latter-day biographers, who didn’t have the recourse to check them out.
 Past biographers have also underrated the time our eponymous subject spent in the Karno Company.
 In the biography Remember Fred Karno?, the author relates that Chaplin joined the Karno Company during a run of the sketch The Football Match, after which he went into Jimmy the Fearless – thus omitting at least half-a-dozen other sketches and jumping forward more than two years in the twinkling of an eye.
 Other authors make similar leaps.
 Chaplin himself does not help.
 In his autobiography he omits to mention the first tour of three he made in The Football Match, thus giving the illusion that he was an immediate star in the Karno Company.
 Of the Karno sketch Jimmy the Fearless, Chaplin makes no mention whatsoever, despite his having played the lead role in it for some nineteen weeks.

 This book has three aims:

-Firstly, there never was a sketch or a sketch company called:
+never was a sketch or a sketch company called: “Fred Karno’s

-Fred Karnos Army [*1].
-Neither was there a sketch
+Army [*1].”
+Neither was there a sketch or company called

-to note as, in many previous accounts, Chaplin and Stan Laurel have been
+in many previous accounts, Chaplin and Stan Laurel have been credited

-Army and Caseys Circus but, whereas the latter
+and Casey’s Circus but, whereas the latter two Casey

 [Photo right shows Chaplin meeting Billie Reeves, but in Chaplin's autobiography there is no mention of Reeves]